Cost of Living in Houston – The 2020 Guide

 One of the many positive things about transportation in Houston is the practice of “slugging.”
 That’s a system of ride-sharing, with people gathering at specific hubs and arranging rides together.

-If you don’t want to use a car, yours or someone else’s, you’ll have to rely on public transportation.
+If you don’t want to transport your car across the country, you’ll have to rely on public transportation.
 Prices are $1.25 for a single ticket and $50 for a monthly pass.
 The transportation index there is higher than the national one by almost 20 points.

 What Is the Average Living Wage in H-Town?